 Christmas Pyramids are wildly popular in Germany and are thought to be the predecessor of the modern-day Christmas tree.
 They date back all the way to the Middle Ages and were originally hung from ceilings.
 They come in all sizes and are a great gift to give from Germany.

 A German legend has it that nutcrackers represent power and strength.
 They stand as a guard dog to keep watch over your family, baring their teeth to scare evil spirits away.
 No wonder that nutcrackers are such popular keepsakes!
 Not to mention they make gorgeous holiday decorations.

 Related Reading: Munich Christmas Market: One of the Oldest in the World

 German Christmas Ornaments

-I’m a huge fan of wooden toys instead of plastic ones.
+Besides being eco-friendly, wooden toys are durable and offer a personalized touch.
 Not only is this one beautiful but so is its meaning – Beauty, and Life.

 German Games and Puzzles for the Whole Family